Home > Analyses > Consumer Defensive > Unilever PLC

 Score analysis

-The following radar chart presents Unilever PLC’s key financial scores for a comprehensive overview:
+Here is a radar chart presenting Unilever PLC’s key financial scores for a comprehensive view of its valuation and profitability metrics:

 score analysis